-Flight training requirements - The examiner must review the applicant's pilot training records to ensure that the training requirements have been met.
+Flight training requirements - the examiner must review the applicant's pilot training records to ensure that the training requirements have been met.
 Normal evidence should at least be a course completion certificate.

-Aeronautical experience - The examiner must review the applicant's pilot logbook to ensure that the minimum aeronautical experience requirements have been met.
+Aeronautical experience - the examiner must review the applicant's pilot logbook to ensure that the minimum aeronautical experience requirements have been met.

-English language proficiency - The examiner must ensure that the applicant holds a current AELP assessment.
+English language proficiency - the examiner must ensure that the applicant holds a current AELP assessment.

-Eligibility certification - The examiner must ensure that an appropriate person of the training provider has certified in writing that the applicant is eligible to take the flight test.
+Eligibility certification - the examiner must ensure that an appropriate person of the training provider has certified in writing that the applicant is eligible to take the flight test.

-Medical certificate - The examiner must check that the applicant holds a class 1 medical certificate, or a medical exemption allowing them to exercise the privileges of the CPL A.
+Medical certificate - the examiner must check that the applicant holds a Class 1 medical certificate or a medical exemption allowing them to exercise the privileges of the licence.
+(Refer to FEH 2.9 table 1 for a summary of medical requirements.)